Health supplements seller GNC Holdings results miss estimates

-(Reuters) - Health supplements retailer GNC Holdings Inc (GNC.N) reported weaker-than-expected quarterly results, hurt by heavy promotions during the holiday shopping period.
+Feb 13 (Reuters) - Health supplements retailer GNC Holdings Inc reported weaker-than-expected quarterly results, hurt by heavy promotions during the holiday shopping period.

 GNC’s shares fell as much as 15 percent after the bell.